 OBB operates the Nightjets, so all routes by these trains can be booked on its website, regardless of whether the journey will be from or to Austria.

-Having added a passenger on the booking steps, before you look up a journey, you won't have been given an opportunity to inform OBB that a male and female will be travelling together.
+Having added a passenger on the booking steps so that a journey is being found for two adults, be, you won't have been given an opportunity to inform OBB that a male and female will be travelling together.

 Therefore OBB will present you with all of the available accommodation options, from which you can make a choice.